 2. It’s about 11 miles (15 km.) southwest of the Sea of Galilee and about 5 miles (8 km.) east of Nazareth.

 3. Mount Tabor stands some 1,500 ft.
 (457 m.) above the Jezreel Valley plain in Lower Galilee.

 4. It held a strategic position at the junction of several trade routes.
 For this reason, many battles have been fought around it.

-5. It is mentioned as one of the key mountains in Scripture: The north and the south, you have created them; Tabor and Hermon joyously praise your name (Psalm 89:12).
+5. It's mentioned as one of the key mountains in Scripture: The north and the south, you have created them; Tabor and Hermon joyously praise your name (Psalm 89:12).

 1. In the Old Testament, Mount Tabor is described as a sacred mountain and a place for worship.
-It is not mentioned by name in the New Testament.
+However, it's not mentioned by name in the New Testament.

 2. Throughout its history, it has been a place where mankind has sought contact with the divine.

 3. It also served as an important fortress during the Old Testament, Greek, Roman, and Crusader times.